How To Market A Book Online In Three Easy Steps

 You finished writing and publishing your book.
 Now you need to learn how to market a book online to sell it.

-If you are indie publishing, all you need is to have three base elements from which you can continue to build your online book promotion.
+If you are indie publishing, you only need three base elements to continue building your online book promotion.

 In short, these three elements are a blog, social media, and effective online promotion.

-When you have these three pillars in place, you can attract attention and increase interaction.
+With these three pillars, you can attract attention and increase interaction.

 How to market a book online effectively

-You can get the message out about your books, but without spending hours each day being a slave to book promotion.
+You can get the message out about your books without spending countless hours each day on book promotion.

-The key to effective book marketing online is to use your time efficiently and make each one of the three pillars work for you and not the other way around.
+The key to effective online book marketing is to use your time efficiently and make each of the three pillars work for you, not vice versa.

 Writing your next book is far more important than spending hours each day on Facebook or Twitter.

-Let’s look at how you can achieve a balance between your writing time and the time you spend encouraging people to buy your book.
+Let’s look at how you can balance your writing time and the time you spend encouraging people to buy your book.

 Nothing works better as a marketing strategy to sell books than having readers find your blog via Google, Bing, or Yahoo search.